bmc0/dsp/README.md

 * ffmpeg (libavcodec, libavformat, and libavutil): For ffmpeg input support.
 * alsa-lib: For alsa input/output support.
 * libao: For ao output support.
-* libmad: For mp3 input support.
+* libmad: For mp3 input support (disabled by default).
 * libpulse-simple: For PulseAudio input/ouput support.
 * LADSPA: For the LADSPA frontend and the `ladspa_host` effect.
 * libltdl (libtool): For the `ladspa_host` effect.